kleinee/jns/README.md

 ## Put it all together

 This script is just convenience - it executes the individual steps described above in the order necessary.
 You may want to comment out optional features that you do not need.
-By all features are activated.
+By default all features are activated.

 ```bash
 #!/bin/bash